pmlopes/yoke/framework/src/main/java/README.md

     use(Handler<YokeRequest> request);
     use(String route, Handler<YokeRequest> request);

-You can registeras many middleware as you want, but keep in mind that the order you used to register is the order that is used to process a request.
+You can register as many middleware as you want, but keep in mind that the order you used to register is the order that is used to process a request.
 In other words If you need to consume the request body of a request you need to use the [BodyParser](BodyParser.html) middleware before the middleware you are implementing.